 Lorazepam 0.1 mg/kg IV may be used initially for a prolonged seizure or for resistant seizures and repeated at 5- to 10-minute intervals, up to 3 doses in any 8-hour period.

-Neonates given IV antiseizure drugs are closely observed; large doses and combinations of drugs, particularly lorazepam plus phenobarbital, may result in respiratory depression.
+Neonates given IV antiseizure medications are closely observed; large doses and combinations of medications, particularly lorazepam plus phenobarbital, may result in respiratory depression.

-The optimal duration of maintenance therapy is not known for any of the antiseizure drugs and depends on the underlying etiology of seizures and on the presence of risk factors for seizure recurrence.
+The optimal duration of maintenance therapy is not known for any of the antiseizure medications and depends on the underlying etiology of seizures and on the presence of risk factors for seizure recurrence.